What Is iCloud?

 Justin Sullivan/Getty Images

 Cloud storage is a growing tech trend.
 Making use of cloud computing technology, cloud storage services give you password-protected access to online storage space.
-You can upload files to this storage space as a backup copy of content from your hard drive, as additional space to supplement your hard drive, or just to make those files available online from other computers or mobile devices.
+But what is iCloud?
+It's Apple's cloud storage product.

-Apple's cloud storage product, iCloud, is designed to work seamlessly with all your Apple devices connected to the Internet.
-For example, you can upload photos from your iPhone and access them from your MacBook, upload music from your MacBook to listen to from your iPod Touch, or upload an important document from your Mac desktop to access from your iPad when you're on the go.
+iCloud is designed to work seamlessly with all your Apple devices connected to the Internet.
+For example, you can upload photos from your iPhone and access them from your MacBook, upload music from your MacBook to listen to from your iPod Touch or upload an important document from your Mac desktop to access from your iPad when you're on the go.

 Advertisement